How To Fly With a Bike & The Best Airlines to Choose

 Get a Bike Bag Packing Checklist

-Use extra bubble wrap and light packing materials when packing your bike for air travel.
-You can use masking tape to wrap packing material around the frame and components like the derailleur, handlebars, and cranks.
+To make sure your bike is well padded, use bubble wrap and light packing materials when packing it up.
+You can use masking tape to wrap packing material around the frame and components like the rear derailleur, handlebars, and cranks.

 The more padding you have, the less likely you’re bike will get damaged during transit.